flutter/website/android-release-build.md

 Release builds of your app will now automatically be signed.

-## Minfify and obfuscate
+## Minify and obfuscate

-By default, Flutter does not obfuscate or minify Android wrapper.
+By default, Flutter does not obfuscate or minify the Android wrapper.
 If you intend to use third-party Java or Android libraries, you may want to reduce the size of the APK or protect that code from reverse engineering.

 ### Step 1 - Configure obfuscation tool